Gravitational Lensing by Polytropic Wormholes: Introduction

-Cramer et al.\cite{14} and Torres et al.\cite{15} have recently studied the microlensing effects of a negative mass wormhole on the light from a background point-like source.
-These authors have shown that the typical light curves expected from microlensing events produced by wormholes should be very different from the light curves in positive mass microlensing of point sources.
-Also, these authors showed that the effective gravitational repulsion of light rays creates two bursts, which are individually asymmetric under time reversal, although mirror images of each other.
-Recently, Anchordoqui et al. \cite{21} searched in existent gamma-ray burst databases for signatures of wormhole microlensing.
-Although they detected some interesting candidates, no conclusive results were claimed \cite{ 21, 22}.
+Cramer et al. \cite{14} and Torres et al. \cite{15} have recently studied the microlensing effects of a negative mass wormhole on the light from a background point-like source.
+These authors have shown that the typical light curves expected from microlensing events produced by wormholes are very different from the ordinary positive mass microlensing of point sources.
+Also, these authors showed that the effective gravitational repulsion of light rays creates two asymmetric bursts.
+Recently, Anchordoqui et al. \cite{21} searched in the existing gamma-ray burst databases for signatures of wormhole microlensing.
+Although they detected some interesting candidates, no conclusive results were claimed \cite{ 21, 22}.\\

 In the present work, we introduce a new exact wormhole metric which is supported by a multi-polytropic matter source.
 Polytropic equations of state are important in a variety of astrophysical applications.
-Traditionally, the polytropic equation of state has been used to describe a completely degenerate gas in Newtonian theory and special relativity, an isothermal ideal gas and a completely convective star \cite{23}-\cite{ 31}.
-There is still a debate over the structure of a star as to its composition in terms of nuclear matter, or quark matter, or a hybrid mix of both distributions.
-Our motivation for considering a multi-polytropic EoS which is softer at low densities and stiffer at high densities may be appropriate for describing a hybrid object.
+Traditionally, the polytropic equation of state has been used to describe a completely degenerate gas in white dwarfs and a completely convective star \cite{23}-\cite{ 31}.
+Moreover, different parts of an astrophysical objects may obey polytropic behavior, but with different polytropic indices.
+It is therefore reasonable to assume that an equation of state which is a mixture of different polytropes (i.e. a multi-polytropic EoS) can be a better fit to the real EoS.
+Considering a multi-polytropic EoS which is softer at low densities and stiffer at high densities may be appropriate for describing a hybrid astrophysical object.
 After all, a more general EoS provides a better fit, thereby increasing the freedom to describe naturally occurring astronomical objects \cite{32}.
-In Section. $ 2 $, the general wormhole formalism is presented.
+In Section $ 2 $, the general wormhole formalism is presented.
 In section $ 3 $ the formalism of gravitational lensing and microlensing is reviewed.
-In section $ 4 $, we solve the Einstein equations for multi-polytropic, spherical wormhole and then calculate the lensing deflection angle numerically.
-In section $ 5 $, we investigate the corresponding energy-momentum tensor and discuss the energy condition.
+In section $ 4 $, we solve the Einstein equations for multi-polytropic, spherical wormhole and calculate the strong lensing deflection angle numerically.
+In section $ 5 $, we investigate the corresponding energy-momentum tensor and discuss the energy conditions.
 The last section is devoted to conclusions and closing remarks.